Generic Name: methadone

 - problems with your gallbladder, pancreas, or thyroid.

-Do not breast-feed while taking methadone.
-This medicine can pass into breast milk and cause drowsiness, breathing problems, or death in a nursing baby.
+Do not breast-feed.
+Methadone can pass into breast milk and cause drowsiness, breathing problems, or death in a nursing baby.

 How should I use methadone?

-Follow all directions on your prescription label and read all medication guides.
+Follow the directions on your prescription label and read all medication guides.
 Never use methadone in larger amounts, or for longer than prescribed.
-Tell your doctor if the medicine does not relieve your pain.
+Tell your doctor if you feel an increased urge to take more of this medicine.

 Read and carefully follow any Instructions for Use provided with your medicine.
 Ask your doctor or pharmacist if you do not understand these instructions.